Shikoku Travel Guide

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

 Get off the concrete: Discover Shikoku's natural charms by rafting, hiking, walking, and swimming.
-Best of all, bicycle across the Seto Inland...
+Best of all, bicycle across the...
 Read more

 Every corner of Shikoku has a special dish, cuisine, or crop.
-Ehime is famous for mikan—clementines—and between November and March you can't...
+Ehime is famous for mikan—clementines—and between November and...
 Read more

-If a day or two spent rafting, canyoning, and bridge walking (with a night in a hot spring) leaves you wanting more, grab your bullwhip and fedora...
+If a day or two spent rafting, canyoning, and bridge walking (with a night in a hot spring) leaves you wanting more, grab your bullwhip...
 Read more